2022 European Darts Matchplay

 The 2022 Interwetten European Darts Matchplay was the ninth of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
-The tournament took place at the Trier Arena, Trier, Germany, from 1–3 July 2022.
+The tournament took place at the Trier Arena, Trier, Germany, from 1 to 3 July 2022.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Joe Cullen was the defending champion after defeating Michael van Gerwen 8–5 in the 2019 final, but he lost to Ian White in the second round.

 Luke Humphries won his fourth European Tour title of 2022, beating first-time finalist Rowby-John Rodriguez 8–7 in the final.
 It was also the third consecutive European Tour event that he attended that he won the title, as he withdrew from the Dutch Darts Championship.

 Prize money

 The prize money was unchanged from the European Tours of the last 3 years: